-If you've got a hold of that.
+Became.
+A man.
+Friends.
+If you have.
+Understood that.
+If you have got a hold of that.
 This Christmas.

-Then the Christmas gospel has got a hold on you.
-And there is joy to the world.
-There's joy to your world.
+Then the Christmas gospel.
+Has got a hold on you.
+And there is joy.
+To the world.
+There is joy to your world.
 Because God has come.
 The one who will make you rich.

-The one who will make you rich beyond all splendor.
-In receiving the great gift of the joy of everlasting life.
+[28:22] The one who will make you rich.
+Beyond all splendor.
+In receiving.
+The great gift.
+Of the joy.
+Of everlasting life.
+And the joy.
+Of everlasting love.

-And the joy of everlasting love.
-In the presence of a God who made you.
-And who so loved you that he came.
+In the presence.
+Of the God who made you.
+And who so loved you.
+That he came.
 And embraced poverty itself.
 That you might be made rich.

 I hope he is yours this Christmas.
-If he's not yours this Christmas.
+If he is not yours this Christmas.
 You can make him yours.
 This very day.
 That is what he wants.
 That is why he came.

-It is the great desire in the heart of God himself.
+It is the great desire.
+In the heart of God himself.
 That people like you and me.

-Should find the riches that he came to bring.
-He longs to share his rich life with you.
-He longs and the whole of heaven longs to rejoice.
+Should find the riches.
+That he came to bring.
+He longs.

+He longs.
+To share his rich life with you.
+He longs.
+And the whole of heaven longs.
+To rejoice.
 In your homecoming.
 In your sharing.

-In the riches of the one who is beyond splendor.
+[29:22] In the riches of the one.
+Who is beyond splendor.
 Jesus Christ.
-Came into this world to be a savior.
+Came into this world.
+To be a savior.
 From sin's dire poverty.

-Don't let the savior pass you by this Christmas.
+Poverty.
+Don't let the savior pass you by.
+This Christmas.
 Join him.
 And join his life.
+Amen.